 We welcome your feedback on the accessibility of worldbank.org.
 Please let us know if you encounter accessibility barriers on worldbank.org: email@example.com.

-This statement was prepared on July 20, 2020.
-It will be updated on a semi-annual basis.
+This statement is updated on a semi-annual basis.

 Commitments to Access to Information and Disability Inclusion

 The World Bank is committed as an organization to Access to Information and disability inclusion in our work.

 - Through the World Bank's Policy on Access to Information, the public has access to more information than ever before—information about projects under preparation, projects under implementation, analytic and advisory activities, and Board proceedings.
 For more information and to submit public access requests, visit www.worldbank.org/en/access-to-information.